T1REGOC/EUWRO-Slovenia-2025/README.md

 For the steering, we went with a always reliable, stable, small, affordable and available SG90 servo motor.
 We decided on the Ackermann's steering system since it seemed more stable than pivot point turning or others.
 This is an example of the Ackermann's steering system.

+Max.
+Steering angle == 30°

 <img width="1379" height="507" alt="image" src="https://github.com/user-attachments/assets/dc9a3a80-8cbf-4347-83f5-d468f4b4e1aa" />

-You design a servo addon that rotates the middle shaft.
+You design a servo addon that rotates the middle connector.
 The two side arms are pivotted at one point and on the other connected to the middle shaft.
 On the arms go wheels.
 Then just cover it up so that the force doesn't bring it all up.

 Considering that upfront we don't have driving power, the wheels must be able to rotate freely.
 So the shaft that they go on is a bit lose, so the wheels have the abilty to rotate and then just tighten it up with a designed screw.
 The wheels will spin when the drive wheels start to spin.

+Max.
+Steering angle == 30°

 <img width="757" height="528" alt="image" src="https://github.com/user-attachments/assets/63f58725-53cf-4815-b6b5-5b74bd32e480" />